 - 1 tsp baking soda.
 You can choose to add baking soda or leave it out.
 As you can see in the photos below, baking soda makes the pakoras plump and fluffy, while without baking soda the pakoras are denser.
 Pakoras taste great either way.

-In a large mixing bowl mix together all the ingredients to form a thick batter.
+- In a large mixing bowl mix together all the ingredients to form a thick sticky batter dough.

-Heat oil and get ready to fry the pakoras (please be careful when deep frying).
-Drop spoonfuls into the oil and fry until golden brown in color.
+- Heat oil and get ready to fry the pakoras (please be careful when deep frying).
+Drop spoonfuls into the oil and fry until golden brown in color about 5 minutes.
 Take out of oil and place on paper towels to drain any excess oil.

-Serve pakoras with mint chutney or any chutney of your choice.
+- Serve pakoras with mint chutney, ketchup or any chutney of your choice.

-Cook’s Notes: Try making these pakoras with chopped baby spinach and onions, finely chopped broccoli, cauliflower, green beans, and zucchini as well.
+Cook’s Notes: Try making these pakoras with chopped baby spinach and onions, finely chopped broccoli, cauliflower, green beans, or zucchini.